yype/yype.site/_posts/2020-04-20-Hypercard-Over-Windows.md

 ![1588514193878]({{ site.github.url }}/assets/HypercardOverWindows/1588514193878.png)

-As for the XCMD part, it's basically just a few hours' reversing work.
-There are no reliable decompilers for the 68k architecture so I have to read the assembly.
-It wasn't too hard, but I did spend several hours learning the basic concepts of the 68k's instruction set though.
+As for the XCMD part, it's basically just a few hours' reverse engineering work.
+Since there are currently no reliable decompilers for the 68k architecture, I have to read the assembly.
+It wasn't too hard, but I did spend several hours learning the basic concepts of 68k's instruction set.

 After the reverse engineering work, the watnesssolver's checking methods can be rewritten in Python as: